 Would you share with us how you can keep bugs out of your vegetable garden that kids can help out with?

-imperfections, blemishes and weeds.
-Keep as many chemical as you can away from your garden.
+imperfections, blemishes, and weeds.
+Keep as many chemicals as you can away from your garden.

 - Marigolds repel little microscopic worms in the soil and help tomatoes plants thrive

 - Planting dill next to cucumber helps repel the cucumber beetle and attracts pollinators to help create a more balanced garden eco-system.

 What is a good resource to find out the best time of year to plant your favorite vegetables?